szuke/xtuple-extensions/docs/TUTORIAL3.md

 };
 ```

 **Verify** your work by refreshing the browser, and selecting the `About` item from the gear menu.
-"Ice Cream 1.4.1" should display alongside your other extensions.
+"Ice Cream 0.1.1" should display alongside your other extensions.

-That's it!
-Hopefully you have a sense of how to work within the xTuple Web/Mobile platform, and you're excited to start developing your own work.
-Drop us a line to let us know what you think, or if you have anything else you'd like to be better documented, at dev at xtuple dot com.
+Good work so far!
+You've been able to develop a custom extension.
+Deployability into a production environment is just a few steps away, as you'll see in [Part IV](TUTORIAL4.md) of the tutorial.